 America today is so polarized that many people tend to ascribe negative motives or lack of intelligence to anyone who disagrees with them.
 Listen closely to people asking questions of politicians and you will realize that quite often it’s not actually a question.
 It’s a statement of belief followed by “Don’t you agree?”
 The fallacy of the “Yes, But What About” argument can be seen in several dimensions.

 First, people have the right to be upset about any cause that touches them.
 If folks are outraged by the murder of Cecil the Lion, and you are not, why should you care?
-Why are you so concerned with what other people consider to be events-science-of-compassion-conference-thumb2important?
+Why are you so concerned with what other people consider to be important?
 Personally, I am happy whenever people react in a manner that is compassionate and considerate to a public issue.
 (Obviously, I abhor and despise any comments made that threatened the life of Dr. Palmer.
 It is completely unacceptable, both morally and legally, to threaten him with anything other than a fair judicial inquiry.)

 Second, like all Americans who believe in the First Amendment, I fully support the right of people to speak their minds.
 But there is a falseness in their argument that “nobody cares” about anything but Cecil.
 I’ve seen dozens of posts online with variations of the “Yes, but when Planned Parenthood commits abortions nobody speaks up” theme, but the statement simply isn’t true.
 Nor is it true that “nobody cares” about Sandra Bland and police violence.
 The truth is that both topics saturated online forums such as Twitter and Facebook and were talked about by millions of people.
 So who is it that just isn’t paying attention?
 The answer is: those people that disagree with your point of view.
 (It is absolutely true that many important causes have received less social media attention than the story of Cecil.
 But that doesn’t make compassion about Cecil wrong.
 It simply means that advocates for the neglected causes need to do a better job engaging others.)